University of Hertfordshire: Campus

 The university is primarily based on two campuses, College Lane and de Havilland.
-It owns a BioPark facility, which is a science park managed by Exemplas on behalf of the university.
+It previously owned a BioPark facility in Welwyn Garden City, a science park managed by Exemplas on behalf of the university.
 It also provides 6,000 square metres of laboratory and office space to life science and health technology businesses.
 As of 2014, there are currently 27 permanent and virtual tenants.

 Additionally, a pool and climbing wall are among its sports facilities.
 It has also the Weston auditorium, for arts events, two art galleries and owns one of the highly recognised teaching observatories in the United Kingdom.

-With over 25,130 students, including more than 5,200 international students that together represent 100 countries, Hertfordshire has a global alumni of over 165,000.
+With over 34,000 students, Hertfordshire has a global alumni of over 165,000.

 College Lane Campus

 The main site of the university remains the College Lane campus, which houses the original Hatfield Technical College building.
 Notable among the buildings in this campus is the university's Learning Resource Centre, a combined library and computer centre.
 There is also a substantial collection of halls of residence and student houses, and the University of Hertfordshire Students' Union is headquartered at College Lane campus.
 The College Lane campus is also the location of Hertfordshire International College, which is part of the Navitas group, providing a direct pathway for international students to the university.
 The Hertfordshire Intensive Care & Emergency Simulation Centre is also located at College Lane.
 In 2016, the designed for purpose Science Building was opened, primarily offering teaching laboratories, a range of research laboratories and other specialist facilities.
 This was renamed to 'Nexus' in September 2024 to accompany the grand opening of the Spectra building opposite.
 Spectra, which cost £100m to construct, is a five-storey facility for the School of Physics, Engineering and Computer Science and contains several computer rooms and research areas, a robotics lab, racing simulator, and large electronics CDIO workshop.